-Dr. Beebe is a frequent recitalist who often champions little known and new music, with nearly a dozen works composed for him.
+A frequent recitalist who often championed little known and new music, Jon was the recipient of nearly a dozen works composed for him.
 Several have since become quite widely known in the bassoon community.
-He has been a guest artist at the Conference of the International Double Reed Society, and also at the Southern Division Conference of the College Band Directors National Association and National Band Association.
+He was a guest artist at the Conference of the International Double Reed Society, and also at the Southern Division Conference of the College Band Directors National Association and National Band Association.
 He is the author of Music for Unaccompanied Solo Bassoon, an Annotated Bibliography, numerous articles for the International Double Reed Society, and is the creator of bassoONLY, a database devoted to information about music for unaccompanied bassoon and contrabassoon.

 Although primarily a bassoonist, Jon was fortunate in developing an extensive background in the area of music theory, including studies with such luminaries as Bruce Benward, Joseph Straus, Milton Babbitt, and Carl Schachter.